antiwinter/finger/bots/wow-rally-hk/README.md

 Choose one travel method per character:

 **Option A — Fly (Alliance only)**

+> Horde flight to BB requires multiple manual stops and cannot be automated with a macro.
+> Horde players must use Option B.

 1. Park the char in front of the **Stormwind flight master**.
 2. Bind the **Interact with Target** key to `-`.
 3. Bind the fly-to-BB macro to `=` *(macro string: TBD)*.